SergeyMi37/apptools-admin/README.md

 [![license](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+Platform for creating applications for administration.

 Application tools for technical support and DBMS administrator.
 View and edit arrays, execute queries, including JDBC/ODBC, sending results to email as XLS files.
 A few simple graphs on the protocols of the system.
 This solution can be installed in earlier versions of Caché and Ensemble (tested 2016.1+).
 This can be done by importing xml.

-This project is not only a set of [tools for the administrator](#PanelAdmin), but a platform for the rapid creation of a prototype of any solution.
-For example, Photo Album, Music Player, and Personal Books Library all come together in a user-friendly treasure chest design.

 ## What's new

-A service has been added to the project to support informing via telegram messenger and email about the status of products and systems
+An application has been implemented for monitoring and [administering the products]() of the entire instance at once.

+## Applications based on this platform

+### Informing support projects using telegram messenger bots

+### Web application photo album, music player and personal e-book library.

+### Application of products forming a database of exchange rates of the Central Bank of the Russian Federation.

+### Module for exporting IRIS requests to excel file using python openpyxl library.

 ## Installation with ZPM